FabianLoRs/books-apirest-backend/README.md

-# A simple Spring Boot-based REST API for books.
+# A simple Spring Boot based REST API for books.

 This is a straightforward backend application developed using Java and Spring.
 The purpose of this application is to save books in a database.